 You must also take the following Tax Policy course (The policy course cannot be waived):

-- International Tax Policy Seminar (fall or spring semester) – 2 credits
+- Comparative Tax Policy Seminar (spring semester) – 2 credits

 Some of our courses are available online.
 Please note that it is the responsibility of students taking online courses to determine whether and to what extent their decision to take such courses will impact their ability to practice in their jurisdiction of choice.
 Specifically, the NY bar does not consider online courses to count towards eligibility for taking the bar examination.
 Additionally, foreign students should consult with OISS to determine the effect of online classes on their visa status.
 Generally, students in F visa status can only take a single online class, and must clear any online class they take with the Director of the Graduate Tax Program.
 One can request to audit an online class.